schubbydoo/ghosthost/docs/ghosthost_prd.md

 * Accessible at `ghosthost.local:8000`
 * Volume configuration and showing the current setting
 * Cooldown period after main.py completes configuration.
-Should show the current value.
+Should show the current value and be configurable in the Audio Management section of the WebUI.
+The user can set the sensor cooldown period (in seconds) from the web interface.
 * Choosing the audio file to be played ( in /SoundFiles).
 This should also include the complimentary .json timestamp file if it exists.
 If the timestamp .json file does not exist, then A checkbox should be included to automatically have the timestamp .json file created using the /tools/elevenlabs_stt_timestamps.py script.
 It also should show the current setting.
 * Audio & timestamp file management (upload/delete)
 * WiFi network selection and password configuration